Deniz-Eren/dev-can-linux/README.md

 Note it is NOT recommended to disable capabilities, however this ability is provided for advanced users to adopt at their discretion.

+One final note on legacy MSI, PCI 3.0 onwards allow each interrupt to be masked individually.
+If this feature is not available on the device, that is, if Per Vector Masking (PVM) isn't supported, then currently the driver will revert to regular IRQ operation.

 ## Hardware Test Status